 On successful completion of this module you should be able to:

-1. Explain fundamental meaning and discuss applicability of machine learning algorithms for industrial applications.
+1. Explain fundamental meaning and discuss applicability of deep learning algorithms for industrial applications.

-2. Test the commonly used AI algorithms and describe their applications.
+2. Evaluate the commonly used deep learning algorithms, architectures, and platforms in the area of computer vision and describe their applications.

-3. Implement AI algorithms, estimate their performance in a simulation environment and assess their performance for a realistic case study.
+3. Implement deep learning algorithms, estimate their performance in a simulation environment and assess their performance for a realistic case study.

-4. Judge AI implementation platforms and create deep learning applications for specific problems.
+4. Judge AI implementation platforms and create deep learning applications for specific problems in computer vision domain.

 Ethical, Regulatory and Social Aspects of AI